abdul-rahman18/LeetcodeMetrics/README.md

 - Learned error handling.
 - and much more...

 If you face an issue , something like , No data found , that is due to proxy server.
-Just to this website : https://cors-anywhere.herokuapp.com/corsdemo and hit "Request temporary access to the demo server" , then wait for few second and it should work fine.
+Just head over to this website : https://cors-anywhere.herokuapp.com/corsdemo and hit "Request temporary access to the demo server" , then wait for few second and it should work fine.

 ### Output images / website preview :